deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_edc_vc.md

 #### Measured results

 As demonstrated, the catalog returned by the EDC connector's querying endpoint conforms to the [MobilityDCAT-AP](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html) standard from a quality annotation perspective.
-Therefore, the following score is assigned to the test:
+Therefore, based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:

 **Functional Suitability Quality Metric: 4**

 #### Notes

 - The EDC ecosystem primarily targets Java/Kotlin developers.
 Some extensions are available on the market for plug-and-play solutions, but for certain specific use cases, developers need to write their own extensions.